 There have been debates on whether or not health maintenance organizations should be held responsible for negligence caused by a physician within their network.
 When an HMO is the defendant in a malpractice case, it is treated the same as a hospital.
 This means that the HMO will either be facing direct negligence, which is when the HMO is held liable for irresponsibly hiring, supervising or retaining certain doctors, or an HMO can also be held responsible through vicarious liability, respondeat superior or agency.
 Some states offer pre-emption to HMOs that are chartered under state law, which protects them from large jury awards.

 Call a Medical Malpractice Attorney

-When you or someone you know becomes a victim of negligence by a health care worker, you can consult with an experienced malpractice lawyer about your case.
-Give Dansker & Aspromonte Associates in New York, NY a call today to discuss your case.
+When you or someone you know becomes a victim of negligence by a health care worker, talk to a New York medical malpractice lawyer about your case.
+Give Dansker & Aspromonte Associates in New York a call to discuss your accident injuries now.